fwaris/RTOpenAI/src/Samples/PlanSelection/PlanAssistant/readme.md

 To enable a virtual assistant to answer product/pricing questions more precisely, the Prolog strategy was adopted.
 To be clear, this is still experimental and unproven - more study is needed.
-The rationale here is that it may be easier for an LLM to generate a precise formal query to answer the question than to answer the same question directly from the text description of prodcuts/pricing.
+The rationale here is that it may be easier for an LLM to generate a precise formal query to answer the question than to answer the same question directly from the text descriptions of products/pricing.

 There are 17 plans with 1 to 5 lines possible for each and about 20 or so 'features'.
 While these number look small, the possible combinations can become quite large.
 And there